MichaelDugdale/Fiji-Food-Truck-Milestone-Project-/README.md

     - Links and Buttons - Making sure links and buttons take you where they should
     - Navigation - Testing navigation, making sure it's visible and that the dropdown for mobile screens is not visible

+### Browser compatibility

+- works as intended on chrome, firefox and opera, IE works the same however the wanted google fonts dont come through, however the site is still fine to navigate.

 ### Second Test - Validation of code using W3C Markup Validation Service
 - Testing HTML